A variational principle for a non-integrable model: Introduction

-Limit shapes appear whenever fixed boundary conditions force a certain response of the system.
-The main tool to explain those shapes is a variational principle.
-The variational principle asymptotically characterizes the number of microscopic states, i.e.~the microscopic entropy~$\Ent_n$, via a variational problem.
-This means that for large system sizes~$n$, the entropy of the system is given by maximizing a macroscopic entropy~$\Ent(f)$ over all admissible limiting profile~$f \in \mathcal{A}$.
+Limit shapes appear in stiff systems whenever a boundary condition forces a certain response of the system.
+The main tool to explain limit shapes is a variational principle.
+The variational principle asymptotically characterizes the number of microscopic states i.e.~the microscopic entropy~$\Ent_n$, via a variational problem.
+This means that for large system sizes~$n$, the entropy of the system is given by maximizing a macroscopic entropy~$\E(f)$ over all admissible limiting profiles~$f \in \mathcal{A}$.
 The boundary conditions are incorporated in the admissibility condition.
 In formulas, the variational principle can be expressed as (see for example Theorem~\ref{p_main_result_variational_principle} below)

 where the macroscopic entropy~ can be calculated via a local quantity~$\ent (\nabla f(x))$.
 This local quantity is called local surface tension in this article. \\